sirokode/doca/springboot-restful-webservices/README.md

 ### Springboot restful service

-The image is build using the dockert file within the project.
-Take a look at that docker file, it copies an application file( in this case a jar file, that which was packaged) from the target folder to the final image folder.
+The image is build using the Dockerfile file within the project.
+Take a look at that Dockerfile, it copies an application file ( in this case a jar file, that which was packaged) from the target folder to the final image folder.
+Then builds an image based on the Dockerfile.
 This means you need to have this jar file prebuild.
-Ordinarily, the package step of Jenkins would have build this jar (or war file), but in this project, we will manually build it using maven, `clean mvn package -DskipTests`
+Ordinarily, the package step of Jenkins would have build this jar (or war file), but in this project, we will manually build it using maven, `clean mvn package -DskipTests`.
+Note the java and Maven are needed to perform a build for this particular project.

-The container will depends_on on the mysqldb service and be accessible at port 8080, and use th same network the mysqldb is using
+The container depends on (see depends_on)  the mysqldb service and be accessible at port 8080, and use th same network the mysqldb is using

 ## Network